rancher/elemental-toolkit/DEVELOPMENT.md

 # Test setups

-There is currently 3 different test setups that we use to verify cOS
+There is currently 3 different test setups that we use to verify Elemental

  - Installer tests from ISO (With 2 variations, bios and efi)
  - Raw image tests